Searching for Better Solutions

 - State housing tax credits for affordable housing and historic preservation leverage private sector dollars for housing to help provide low- and moderate-income people access to housing that they can afford.
 This housing gives families a leg up to succeed, when nearly HALF of Minnesota renters can’t find places to rent that they can afford, according to HUD standards.
 This state housing tax credit authorizes Minnesota Housing to provide tax credits, which developers can leverage to raise investor capital to build much-needed rental and other housing.
 Employed workers earn needed income and also help replenish state coffers with their economic activity.

 - At least three types of bonding for housing can restore crumbling public housing units, create community land trusts, and/or address foreclosures and supportive housing for the homeless.
 Habitat for Humanity homes and rental housing that takes advantage of the successful federal housing tax credit program are examples of projects that can be developed with the help of bonding.

 - Capturing future increases in existing deed and mortgage revenues would also help build housing.
 In the current weak housing market, deed and mortgage tax revenues for the state are low.
 As the market recovers, allocating any growth in deed and mortgage revenues for additional needed housing units would help provide a stable source of funding for housing into the future.

-Read more about these proposals on the MHP state policy pages and stay tuned for more about what we can do to make sure people have safe homes, jobs, and opportunity.
+Stay tuned for more about what we can do to make sure people have safe homes, jobs, and opportunity.